ruancarllo/vestractor/README.md

 # Vestractor

-This software extracts resolution images of the main Brazilian entrance exams available on the ["Curso Objetivo"](https://www.curso-objetivo.br/vestibular/resolucao_comentada.aspx) platform.
+This software extracts resolution images of the main Brazilian entrance exams available on the ["Curso Objetivo"](https://www.curso-objetivo.br/vestibular/resolucao_comentada.aspx) platform, saving their urls in [YAML](https://wikipedia.org/wiki/YAML) or [JSON](https://wikipedia.org/wiki/JSON) files in an organized way.

 ## Prerequesites

 To use Vetractor, you need to have [Dart SDK](https://dart.dev/get-dart) `v2.18.0` installed on your computer.

-Run Dart binaries from a command line, using your favorite shell, whose `$PATH` variable should include Dart's `bin` directory.
+Run Dart binaries from a command line, using your favorite shell, whose `$PATH` variable should include Dart's `bin/` directory.

 ### Dependencies